citp/privacy-policy-historical/d/di/diy/diydoctor.org.uk.md

-> *The following text is extracted and transformed from the diydoctor.org.uk privacy policy that was archived on 2017-11-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171126215650id_/http%3A//www.diydoctor.org.uk/privacypolicy.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the diydoctor.org.uk privacy policy that was archived on 2018-03-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180329021312id_/http%3A//www.diydoctor.org.uk/privacypolicy.htm) for the most accurate reproduction.*

-# DIY Doctor Privacy Policy
+# DIY Doctor Privacy Policy | DIY Doctor

 ## Introduction